 Net Cost: $16,232 (Fort Collins)

-Colorado State University is a not-for-profit, public university, and the Global Campus offers affordable tuition at $350 per undergraduate credit ($1,050 for a 3-credit course) and $0 in extra fees; that tuition is also guaranteed not to change for students as long as they are enrolled.
-Online students at CSU Global can benefit from monthly term start dates and accelerated 8-week courses that are flexible for any working adult.
+Colorado State University-Global Campus is a not-for-profit, public university and offers affordable tuition at $350 per undergraduate credit ($1,050 for a 3-credit course) and $0 in extra fees; that tuition is also guaranteed not to change for students as long as they are enrolled.
+Online students at CSU-Global can benefit from monthly term start dates and accelerated 8-week courses that are flexible for any working adult.
 Plus, every online course is available every term, so students can work toward the credits they need when they need them.

 Net Cost: $16,205